And you should know that you were not bought with silver and gold,

 but with the precious blood of Christ,

 the perfect and spotless Lamb.1 Peter 1: 18-19

 Lambs are beautiful creatures.
-It is a precious sight to see a tiny, innocent, newborn lamb wobbling on rickety legs.
-His glorious, fluffy covering is beautiful enough to compel onlookers to reach for a single touch of his white crown of purity.
+It is a precious sight to see a tiny, innocent, newborn lamb wobbling on its rickety legs.
+Their glorious, fluffy covering is enough to compel anyone to reach for a single touch of their white coat of purity.

 In the springtime, my son and I take a special route by a local pasture, filled with newborn lambs.
 They decorate the bright green fields with their youthful presence.
 There’s something so innocent and beautiful about a lamb it makes us want to hold it.
 Protect it.
 Love it.
 Their purity makes it easy to see why God Himself would name His Son — The Lamb.